nichite/nichite.github.io/_pages/index.md

 ## Progress is Slow

 As you can tell, this site is currently pretty bare.
 It turns out that creating bionic devices takes a lot of time.
-Who knew!
+Who knew?
 I'll be updating this site regularly with new projects or just my thoughts in the blog.
 Thanks for reading!